RIS4SEB Kick-off meeting

 - D2.1 Joint internationalization strategy for R&I, due in M18,

-- D2.2 Report on networks analysis, due in M8,
+- D2.2 Report on access to networks, due in M8,

 - D3.1 Human resources strategy, due in M27,